About the Children's Food Pyramid

 New healthy eating guidelines for children aged 1 to 4

 It is important to use your child’s appetite to help you decide how much food to offer them.
-The Children’s Food Pyramid is designed to help you decide what foods and how much to offer them.
+In Ireland, the Children’s Food Pyramid is used to help decide what foods and how much to offer your child.

 This pyramid organises food into five main shelves - a shelf for each food group.